WilcyWilson/SE-Practical/README.md

 ![Class and Code of Class](ClassDiagramAndCode.jpg)

+### Assignment 1 Question
 ![Assignment Question](SEAssignment1.jpg)

 ### Use Case Diagram Airline Reservation System
 ![Use Case Airline Reservation](AirlineReservationUseCase.png)

-Use Case, Class Diagram, Coding in C or C# of Class Diagram.
+Use Case, Class Diagram, Coding in C or C# of Class Diagram need to be done.